BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ## I guess we are doing translation now?

-In recent months, my partner and I have been reading the English translation of "Legend of the Galactic Heroes" (LOGH) from the Japanese original by Yoshiki Tanaka.
+In recent months, my partner and I have been reading the English translation of Yoshiki Tanaka's Japanese novel series "Legend of the Galactic Heroes" (LOGH).

 While I usually avoid reading books in English as it is not my native language, this translation felt effortless to read.

-Everything changed when ~~the fire nation attacked~~ we started reading the 4th book.
+Everything changed when ~~the Fire Nation attacked~~ we started reading the 4th book.
 You see, the translator changed: the first 3 books were translated by Daniel Huddleston, while the next 3 were translated by Tyran Grillo.
 (There are 4 more books afterward, but we don't care about them today).

-Some passages felt very confusing to read with many indirections, and some contradictions as well.
+Some passages felt very confusing to read with many indirections, and some apparent contradictions as well.
 The kind of stuff that will make you lose your motivation to read.

 {{< callout warning >}}
 I don't want to throw shade at Tyran Grillo here, there is no telling how much time and money he was given to translate those 3 books, and even the most talented translator would fail under inferior working conditions.
 Any attempt at building bridges between cultures should be celebrated.